 General

-• The conductor, at his or her discretion, may decline transportation or revise the handling of bicycles/scooters due to crowded trains, bicycle/scooter condition, or unsafe conditions.
+• The conductor, at their discretion, may decline transportation or revise the handling of bicycles/scooters due to crowded trains, or other considerations.

 • Bikes/scooters are not allowed to be locked to the train.

-• There is no charge to bring a bicycle/scooter on board.
+• There is no additional charge to bring a bicycle/scooter on board.

 Platform

-• For safety reasons, bicycles/scooters cannot be taken on escalators and must not be ridden in train stations, on station platforms or ramps.
+• For safety reasons, bicycles/scooters cannot be taken on escalators and must not be ridden in station buildings, on platforms or ramps.

 Loading/Unloading

-• Passengers with bicycles board first on designated bike cars.
+• Passengers with bicycles board first on bike cars.

 • In order to reduce delays, the first cyclists boarding should move in as far as possible so other customers with bicycles have space to board the train.